What is the Bitcoin Halving?

 When is the next Bitcoin halving?

-The upcoming Bitcoin halving is projected to take place on April 26, 2024 at 07:07:17 PM UTC.
-The block reward will decrease from 6.25 to 3.125 Bitcoin per block.
-The halving reduces the rate of creating new Bitcoins.
+The upcoming Bitcoin halving is projected to take place around March or April 2028.
+The block reward will decrease from 3.125 to 1.5625 Bitcoin per block.
+There are even Bitcoin halving countdown timers online, like this one here.

 How do miners adapt to reduced block rewards?